Sunday, September 16, 2018

 We need recognize who has the ability, the power, the perfection in leadership and have that trust to say, "You lead; I'll follow."
 I believe that is what Jesus expects from us in regard to our entire life.
 We may get out of position or even go lost wingman on the odd occasion, but he expects us to Our very best to follow His lead and stay in position.
 Hard to do if your eye is not padlocked on Him.

-I might add, as ministers of our Lord, we have a similar responsibility to those who would follow us here on earth.
+As ministers of our Lord, we have a similar responsibility to those who would follow us here on earth.
 And we have to work even harder, for created by a perfect God, we are imperfect creatures with free will.
 A problematic combination.
 We have to strive to do better than most as we are in a position where people will be watching our actions more carefully than other people.
-We must strive for a correct attitude, heading, stability and predictability in our path so that we can be followed towards that final destination that marks a successful mission.
-We must always be checking our navigational instruments of the Holy Scriptures and our navigator the Holy Ghost, to ensure that we are following on the right heading.
+We must strive for a correct attitude, heading, stability and predictability in our path so we can be followed towards that final destination marking a successful mission.
+We must always be checking our navigational instruments of the Holy Scriptures and our navigator the Holy Ghost, to ensure we are on the right heading.
 We have to be willing to do actions for Him to show that we truly do have faith and not just say that we have faith.
 It is a lot easier to say than do, that is for sure.
 It is easy to get wrapped up in little words and over analyze each word of Scripture rather than just taking the whole with the faith of a Child and taking the big picture in, rather than a shred of tapestry close in.